xmos/lib_xud/module_xud/doc/basic_usage.rst

 This is also important for high-speed devices, since it is not guaranteed that the host will detect the device as a high-speed device.
-The device therefore needs to know what speed it is running at.
+The device therefore needs to know what bus-speed it is currently running at.

 After a reset notification has been received, the endpoint must call the ``XUD_ResetEndpoint()`` function.
 This will return the current bus